A roadmap to reclaiming my attention, time, and intimacy

 Alternatives to other Google products.

-As you can see above, I still use a few proprietary products ran by commercial entities.
-The plan is to switch to Free/libre software ran by non-profit.
-I believe our “digital lives/selves” should not belong to commercial entities.
+As you can see above, I still use a few proprietary software ran by commercial entities.
+The plan is to switch to Libre software ran by non-profit.

 On my Mac

-Same as above: switching to free/libre and open source software from proprietary software.
-The aim is to move to Ubuntu at some point.
+Same as above: switching to Libre software.
+The aim is to move to Linux and us a PC again at some point, and ditch my Macbook.